-Nature of Business - Cerulean Pharma Inc. (the "Company") was incorporated on November 28, 2005 as a Delaware corporation and is located in Cambridge, Massachusetts.
+Nature of Business - Cerulean Pharma Inc. (the "Company") was incorporated on November 28, 2005, as a Delaware corporation and is located in Cambridge, Massachusetts.
 The Company was formed to develop novel, nanotechnology-based therapeutics in the areas of oncology and other diseases.
-During 2013, the Company formed a wholly-owned subsidiary, Cerulean Pharma Australia Pty Ltd, as an Australian-based proprietary limited company.
-The activity in the subsidiary to date has been insignificant.

-Basis of Presentation - The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary.
+Basis of Presentation - The consolidated financial statements include the accounts of the Company and its subsidiary, Cerulean Pharma Australia Pty Ltd, a wholly owned Australian-based proprietary limited company.
 All intercompany accounts and transactions have been eliminated.
 The consolidated interim financial statements of the Company included herein have been prepared, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been condensed or omitted from this report, as is permitted by such rules and regulations.
-Accordingly, these condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements as of and for the year ended December 31, 2013 and notes thereto, included in the Company's prospectus filed with the SEC pursuant to Rule 424(b)(4) on April 14, 2014 (the "Prospectus").
+Accordingly, these condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements as of and for the year ended December 31, 2014, and notes thereto, included in the Company's Annual Report on Form 10-K, which was filed with the Securities and Exchange Commission on March 19, 2015 (the "2015 10-K").

 The unaudited condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements.
-In the opinion of the Company's management, the accompanying unaudited interim consolidated financial statements contain all adjustments that are necessary to present fairly the Company's financial position as of June 30, 2014 and the results of its operations for the three and six months ended June 30, 2014 and 2013.
+In the opinion of the Company's management, the accompanying unaudited interim consolidated financial statements contain all adjustments that are necessary to present fairly the Company's financial position as of September 30, 2015, the results of its operations for the three and nine months ended September 30, 2015 and 2014.
 Such adjustments are of a normal and recurring nature.
-The results for the six months ended June 30, 2014 are not indicative of the results for the year ending December 31, 2014, or for any future period.
+The results for the three and nine months ended September 30, 2015, are not indicative of the results for the year ending December 31, 2015, or for any future period.